Senior Gear Editor

 Pros: Super lightweight and rigid boards with advanced bottom contour/design

-Cons: Not the most durable construction, but closed-cell foam means no repairs needed for minor dings, not a ton of footstrap-placement options
+Cons: Not the most durable construction, but closed-cell foam means no repairs needed for minor dings, not a ton of foot strap-placement options

 As I’ve mentioned elsewhere in this article, the world of board design in wing foiling is still figuring itself out, testing out new and unique concepts, and generally making our job as reviewers much harder.
-It used to be that the goal was to make boards as short as possible, and stuff them full of volume.
+It used to be that the goal was to make boards as short as possible and stuff them full of volume.
 Now, we’re seeing that there’s a bit more nuance than that, and that length isn’t the anathema it once was.
-F-One and Appletree are at the forefront of the length-revolution, and the Appletree/Omen Flux wing board is an excellent example of such a design.
-While certainly an all-around shape, especially in the larger-volumes, the Flux is geared towards making light-wind winging fun.
+F-One and Appletree are at the forefront of the length revolution, and the Appletree/Omen Flux wing board is an excellent example of such a design.
+While certainly an all-around shape, especially in the larger volumes, the Flux is geared towards making light-wind winging fun.

-The handle is an interesting one, consisting of a rounded surf fin that can be inserted into a twin-tab fin box in the bottom of the board, which Omen describes as a “low-drag handle,” but I’m sure it can’t hurt the trackability of the board in light wind or underpowered conditions.
+The handle is an interesting one, consisting of a rounded surf fin that can be inserted into a twin-tab fin box at the bottom of the board, which Omen describes as a “low-drag handle,” but I’m sure it can’t hurt the trackability of the board in light wind or underpowered conditions.

 check price on MacKite